faulhornlabs/csip/README.md

-## Limitations
+## Limitations and bugs

-Notable bugs:

-- recursive definitions are not properly printed
+The following limitations and bugs are planned to be lifted:

+- implict arguments in rules should be explicitly given by braces
-There are lots of minor bugs, mostly caused by not checking unsupported language constructs.
+- Bugs caused by not checking unsupported language constructs.
   The compiler may go into infinite loop because of this.

-The following limitations are planned to be lifted:

-- implict arguments in rules should be explicitly given by braces
 - there is no module system
 - top level object language lets should be at the end
 - local definitions are not supported
 - local do notation is not supported
+- user defined operators are not supported
+- recursive definitions are not properly printed
 - object level functions should be eta-expanded
 - type classes are not supported
+- pattern matching compiled to object level constructs is not supported
 - closed data types and closed functions are not supported
 - sharing between values are sometimes lost during printing
 - flexible values cannot be refined to Pi types